RichardDooling/Entertainment_Law/Introduction/Introduction.md

 "Nobody but a blockhead ever wrote except for money."
 Whether artists make music, art, and letters for fun is nobody's business but the artists.
 However, when artists want to turn their art into a trade or a professional business, all the rules of the marketplace and the courts apply.

 Music, publishing, theater, film all are governed by laws.
 The businesses within these industries create products or content to sell to consumers.
-Those products---books, songs, films--- are usually governed by copyright and other intellectual property laws.
+Those products---books, songs, films---are usually governed by copyright and other intellectual property laws.

 Most of the law we learn in this course is Entertainment Law, which includes what might be called the law of publishing, the law of music,